awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 Amazon RDS supports three types of instance classes: Standard, Memory Optimized, and Burstable Performance\.
 For more information about Amazon EC2 instance types, see [Instance Type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the Amazon EC2 documentation\.

 The following are the Standard DB instance classes available:
++ Preview **db\.m6g** – Newest\-generation general\-purpose instance classes powered by AWS Graviton2 processors\.
+These deliver balanced compute, memory, and networking for a broad range a general purpose workloads\.
+**Note**
+Graviton2 DB instance classes are now available in preview release\.
+Don't use the db\.m6g preview DB instance classes with production databases\.
+Your participation in this preview is governed by section 2 of the [AWS Service Terms](https://aws.amazon.com/service-terms/)\.
 + **db\.m5** – Latest\-generation general\-purpose instance classes that provide a balance of compute, memory, and network resources, and are a good choice for many applications\.
 The db\.m5 instance classes provide more computing capacity than the previous db\.m4 instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.m4** – Current\-generation general\-purpose instance classes that provide more computing capacity than the previous db\.m3 instance classes\.
 + **db\.m3** – Previous\-generation general\-purpose instance classes that provide more computing capacity than the previous db\.m1 instance classes\.